dcernahoschi/MostActiveCookie/Readme.md

 - from a Java IDE, e.g. IntelliJ, by running the main method class com.quantcast.App and providing the required parameters

-- from the command line in the project target/ directory with the following command: java -cp classes/:/USER_HOME/.m2/repository/commons-cli/commons-cli/1.4/commons-cli-1.4.jar com.quantcast.cookieprocess.App  -d 2018-12-09 -f /some_dir/cookie_log.csv

-USER_HOME should be the directory where the maven .m2 directory is located

-Build the native executable (tested only on MacOS):
+In order to build the native executable (tested only on MacOS):

-- install GraalVM locally, e.g with SDKMan (https://sdkman.io/):
+1. install GraalVM locally, e.g. with SDKMan (https://sdkman.io/):

 sdk install java 21.0.0.r11-grl

-- configure GraalVM:
+2. configure GraalVM home dir:

 export GRAALVM_HOME=$HOME/.sdkman/candidates/java/21.0.0.r11-grl

-- switch to GraaVM:
+3. switch to GraaVM:

 sdk use java 21.0.0.r11-grl

-- build the executable with maven:
+4. build the executable with maven:

 mvn package -Pnative

-In the end a file named macookie will be placed in target/ dir
+The binary file is named macookie and will be found in the target/ dir.